aashimarora/TweetTrends/README.md

 # TweetTrends

-Displays Tweets in real time on Google Maps with Sentiment markers using the following
+Django application that displays Tweets in real time on Google Maps with Sentiment markers using the following

 1. Tweepy in Python
 2. AWS ElasticSearch and querying using Sense plugin